mattkatz/angular-dreamfactory/README.md

 // The rest of your app
 ```

 The angular-dreamfactory module requires two parameters that we suggest you store as constants in your app definition.
-They are your DSP url and your DSP api key.
+They are your DSP url and your DSP api key(provided by your DSP).
 They should be set like so:

 ```javascript
 .constant('DSP_URL', _YOUR_DSP_URL_HERE_)